ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | /common/shader/sfxpbs/fighter/default_params | (0, 255, 255, 58) |

 ## Samplers
 Each texture parameter has a corresponding sampler parameter.
-The wrap modes should be set to Clamp to Border for border color to have an effect.
+Border color determines sampled color for UVs outside the 0.0 to 1.0 range when the wrap mode is set to Clamp to Border.
+Wrap S and Wrap T correspond to the U and V coordinates of the texture coordinates.
+Wrap R is used for cube maps.

 | Param ID | Name | Description |
 | --- | --- | --- |